 With over 2,000 Local Experiences available at all times the DISCOVERY team is able to analyze guest behavior before and after redeeming their Local Experience.
 As shown below, redeeming a Local Experience has been proven to have an extremely positive impact on guest behavior, drive engagement and in turn create high value guests:

 Creating High Value Guests:

-When analyzing all DISCOVERY Rooms Nights from Q4 2016 through Q3 2017 is was shown that DISCOVERY members have a 8%-19% Higher ADR vs. non-DISCOVERY Guests depending on the type of stay; even when you include the Member Direct Rates which are a generally at a 10% discount to publicly available rates.
+When analyzing the 8M+ DISCOVERY Rooms Nights per year across different stay types it is shown that DISCOVERY members have an 8%-19% Higher ADR vs. non-DISCOVERY Guests; even when you include the Member Direct Rates which are a generally at a 10% discount to publicly available rates.

 Driving Direct Business and Decreased Reliance on OTAs:

 In addition to higher ADRs DISCOVERY has been shown to influence over 40% of repeating OTA guests to book direct or through a lower cost channel globally (over 50% in North America) on current business.
 Similarly, on average, over 40% of Wholesale/Tour Operator guests who enroll in DISCOVERY globally (over 50% in North America) return to the brand through a direct or lower cost channel on their next stay.

 When analyzing DISCOVERY’s nearly 13million members across their current portfolio, DISCOVERY has the highest number of members per hotel compared to the big brands by this recently established metric9,10.
 It should also be noted that 100% of these members where enrolled via upscale or luxury independent brand hotels so their propensity to stay in upscale or luxury hotels has already been established.